daattali/beautiful-jekyll/README.md

 ## The easy way (recommended!)

 Getting started is *literally* as easy as 1-2-3 :smile:

+> A reminder for advanced users that you can follow the instructions for [building locally](https://github.com/daattali/beautiful-jekyll#the-hard-way-using-ruby-gems) if you want more control but higher difficulty

 Scroll down to see the steps involved, but here is a 40-second video just as a reference as you work through the steps.
 If you don't already have a [GitHub account](https://github.com/join), you'll need to sign up.